Rebalance unavoidable emissions through carbon offsetting and verified carbon removals

 What is Carbon Offsetting?

 Carbon offsetting is the act of purchasing carbon credits in order to compensate for unavoidable emissions.
-Rebalancing emissions in this way is the means to achieving carbon neutrality.
+Rebalancing residual emissions in this way is the means to achieving carbon neutrality.
 However, there are limits to how much of your footprint can be offset as part of your SBTi-compliant net zero commitment.

 What are Inhouse Carbon Removals?